b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 The score of 125 is just a bit greater than 1 standard deviation above the mean (which in an IQ test is always 100).
-From @sec:statistics_prob_distribution we know that when we add the probabilities for all the possible oucomes we get 1 (so the area under the curve in @fig:normDistribution is equal to 1).
+From @sec:statistics_prob_distribution we know that when we add the probabilities for all the possible outcomes we get 1 (so the area under the curve in @fig:normDistribution is equal to 1).
 Half of the area lies on the left, half of it on the right ($\frac{1}{2}$ = 0.5).
 So, a person with IQ = 100 is as intelligent or more intelligent than half the people